 Office of Undergraduate Research:

-The Office of Undergraduate Research serves to inform, engage, connect, and support currently enrolled undergraduates on matters related to research at Princeton, to enhance independent work through campus-wide initiatives and departmental collaborations; and to promote students’ research achievements through research symposia and written and video communications.
+The Office of Undergraduate Research (OUR) serves to inform, engage, connect, and support currently enrolled undergraduates on matters related to research at Princeton, to enhance independent work through campus-wide initiatives and departmental collaborations; and to promote students’ research achievements through research symposia and written and video communications.
 Their website is the central hub for information about undergraduate research including student-authored research advice on the PCUR blog, departmental Independent Work Guides, funding opportunities, and subscribe to PURC, the central calendar for upcoming events and deadlines.

 Office of the Dean of the College:

 The Office of the Dean of the College administers several funds to support senior thesis research.
 Juniors wishing to apply for summer research grants apply in the late spring, while seniors may apply in the early fall for funds to conduct research over the fall break or during intersession.
 The Office of the Dean of the College announces each round via email and on their website.
 Applications are submitted online, and reviewed by the department representative and a faculty committee.